kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 > My take on this is that tooling is much more important on Clojure (and Lisps in general) than say on Python, specially because of interactive programming and s-expressions which is a big part of its super power.
 So I would be careful when removing tooling to appeal to beginners in the same way I wouldn't write imperative code in Clojure so it is easier for Python data scientists to get.

-So should the Clojure Community provide tooling, provide IDEs for scientists?
-By all means.
-And the community already does via Slack channels and youtube videos.
+In accordance with this view, and with lots of effort, gifted Clojurians provide for their fellow developers tools and IDEs, promoted via Slack channels and youtube videos.
 The problem is that scientists are not in those channels, nor do they have the time to be there.
 They are certainly not the chat guys.
-They need a written user's guide to follow, and nothing else (please).
+They need one single written user's guide to follow, and nothing else (please).

-So should SciKloj provide more videos and manuals for IDE usage?
+So should a SciKloj maintainer provide more videos and manuals for IDE usage?
 My answer is: certainly not.
-The reason is: time.
-While it is easy to refer to existing content of the wider community, it takes a lot of effort to produce new videos and manuals.
+While it is easy to refer to existing video content, it takes a lot of effort to produce new material.
 Time spent on presenting IDEs is not well spent, because scientists do not want to spend the time to learn an IDE anyway.
 It does not improve their self-efficacy enough.
 This is why Python is so successful, it does not need an IDE.

 So my suggestion is to accept that Clojure has a disadvantage over Python in that Python is easy to use in Notepad++.
 But instead of trying to coerce scientists into the IDEs of general software engineering, I suggest to choose the Figwheel way described below for conveying the single one argument that I think holds currency for scientists: "Clojure is mathy, Clojure is functional".